qvintrix/nodejs/README.md

-# HomeWork 4
+# HomeWork 7

 ## How to set up project

+- Start a terminal for your mongo server.
+- Go to <mongodb-install-directory>/bin directory.
+- Run the command. ./mongod.

-run `npm i` from root directory
+- run `npm i` from root directory

-## How to run plain-text-server

-run `npm plain-text-server` from root directory

-## How to run json-server

-run `npm json-server` from root directory

-## How to run html-server

-run `npm html-server` from root directory

-## How to run main server on Express

-run `npm start` from root directory